-After completion of the course, the students should be able to
+After successful completion of this course, the students will be able to:

-- CO 1: First order ordinary differential equations to real life situations.
-[K3] - CO 2: Identify and apply suitable methods in solving the higher order differential equations [K3] - CO 3: Solve the partial differentiation equations.
-[K3] - CO4: Interpret the physical meaning of different operators as gradient, curl and divergence.
-[K3] - CO 5: Estimate the work done against a field, circulation and flux using vector calculus.
-[K5]
+- CO 1: Solve first order ordinary differential equations to real life situations. - CO 2: Identify and apply suitable methods in solving the higher order differential equations - CO 3: Solve the partial differentiation equations. - CO 4: Interpret the physical meaning of different operators as gradient, curl and divergence. - CO 5: Estimate the work done against a field, circulation and flux using vector calculus.

-UNIT-I: Differential equations of first order and first degree
+UNIT-I: